ddddddeon/parse-me/README.md

 This module is ~10 lines of code.
 Installing this via npm would be vulgar. :)

-*BUT* if you really have to, install with
 ```
 npm install --save git+https://github.com/ddddddeon/parse-me.git
 ```